amirjebbeli75/amirjebbeli75/README.md

 * **Graduate & Undergraduate Courses:** Assisted in M.Sc. level Deep Learning and Machine Learning, as well as Computer Vision, Data Structures (Head TA for exercise design), Database Systems, and Computer Game Design.

 ### Professional Instruction & Content Creation
-* **Quera Instructor:** Taught Python and C++ programming languages to more than 130 students in the "Level Up" series, focusing heavily on coding and problem-solving.
+* **Quera Instructor:** Taught Python and C++ to more than 130 students in the "Level Up" series, focusing heavily on coding and problem-solving.
-* **Independent Educator:** Taught Python, Artificial Intelligence, and Machine Learning from beginner to advanced levels to over 140 students, independently handling all aspects of the programs and publishing the recorded sessions on YouTube and Aparat.
+* **Independent Educator:** Taught Python, Artificial Intelligence, and Machine Learning from beginner to advanced levels to over 140 students, managing the entire process independently and publishing recorded sessions on YouTube and Aparat.
 * **University Tutorial Creator:** Created comprehensive YouTube tutorials covering Programming Fundamentals, Advanced Programming, Artificial Intelligence, and Linear Algebra to support university students.

 ## Technical Skills